 Winston passed away in 2014 at the early age of 8-1/2.
 It was a little more than a year after Mark passed.
 They are now together again.

 I am now retired.
 To honor my husband, I am rebuilding my life and doing the things I enjoy.
 I have started showing dogs myself and no longer have a handler.
 I know Mark likes that part because it saves me some money.

 I will never be a big kennel.
 My dogs are members of my family and are not in kennels all day.
-I am a member of the Oregon Trail Havanese Club and the Cascade Havanese Club where I am serving as president.
+I am a member of the Oregon Trail Havanese Club and the Cascade Havanese Club.
 I strive to produce consistent and exceptionally nice dogs.
 Feel free to call and come and visit my dogs and the environment we live in.
 I hope that you consider Lúdico Havanese for your next puppy.